chucknewmanjr/Schema_Changes/README.md

 # Schema_Changes
 Track DDL changes for searching, repeating and validating.
 DDL shanges are also called schema changes.
 They're different from table selects, inserts, updates and deletes.
 They typically include CREATE, ALTER or DROP.
 ## Installation
-Executing the *schema-change-database.sql* script on a database sets up that database for storing schema changes.
+Executing the -schema-change-database.sql- script on a database sets up that database for storing schema changes.
 It does that by creating the SchemaChange schema and then creating tables, procs and a view in that schema.

 Executing the *schema-change-trigger.sql* script on a database sets up that databas for spotting schema chantges and requesting to have the change stored.
 It does that by creating a database trigger.
 It's different from your usual table trigger.
 A database must have been selected for storing schema changes before running this script.